Gieneq/Ditherum/README.md

 ditherum = { git = "https://github.com/your-username/ditherum" }
 ```

-To install the CLI version:
+To install the CLI tool:

 ```sh
 cargo install --path .
 ```

+It will install ditherum as ditherum executable.

 ## Usage